What is Tongue and Groove?

 The wood does most of the work for you.

-Our tongue and groove panels arrive with the joinery ready to go, so all that's needed is to place the wood together and reinforce with some 2x4 beams and brad nails (and a tapping block to make sure you don't ding up the beautiful wood grain).
+Our tongue and groove panels come with the joinery ready to use.
+You just need to place the wood together.
+Then, reinforce it with some 2x4 beams and brad nails.
+Use a tapping block to protect the beautiful wood grain.

-It's a much easier process to get right compared to dry wall, tile, or various other ways to build a wall.
+A much easier process to get right exists compared to dry wall, tile, or various other ways to build a wall.

-Plus, one of the main benefits of shopping direct with Northern Log Supply is that we offer 14 different options for pre-stained, pre-finished lumber.
+One of the main benefits of shopping directly with Northern Log Supply is that we offer 14 options.
+These options include pre-stained and pre-finished lumber.
 That means you can skip the painting, staining, and sanding.

 The moment the wood arrives is when you can start putting up the wall.
 And you have more options to choose from so you can get the exact look you want.
 No need to settle for "good enough."